Diagonal flow detects topology of strata: Strategies

-Our main result, namely \Cref{t:flow-general} stating that the flow group equals the fundamental group of $\calC^{\root}$, is crucial to achieve the Zariski density of the Rauzy--Veech group of any stratum component.
-Indeed, it allows us to compute the cocycle along any loop in $\calC^{\root}$ instead of only along almost T. This extra flexibility is significant since we do not have to restrict to directed loops in the reduced Rauzy diagram.
-In recent work~\cite{Fil17}, Filip gives a finite list of possible Zariski closures of the monodromy of a linear invariant suborbifold.
-From this description, he also derives the fact that the Zariski closure of the monodromy restricted to the symplectic block that contains the tautological plane is the full symplectic group for this block.
+In recent work~\cite{Fil17}, Filip classifies the situations in which zero Lyapunov exponents can arise, in terms of the Zariski closure of a symplectic monodromy group.
+See \Cref{s:algebraic_hulls_Zariski_closures}.
+From this description, he also derives the fact that, when restricted to the symplectic block that contains the tautological plane, the Zariski closure of this group is the full symplectic group for this block \cite[Corollary 1.7]{Fil17}.
 Combined with this fact, our \Cref{t:flow-general} directly yields simplicity for abelian components.

-A quadratic stratum component lifts to a linear invariant suborbifold of its orientation double-cover and hence Filip's result applies to this situation.
-The involution on the orientation double-cover splits the Kontsevich--Zorich cocycle into two symplectically orthogonal blocks, usually referred to as the \emph{plus} (or \emph{invariant}) piece and the \emph{minus} (or \emph{anti-invariant}) pieces.
+A quadratic component lifts to a linear invariant suborbifold of its orientation double-cover.
+Hence Filip's result again applies.
+The involution on the orientation double-cover splits the Kontsevich--Zorich cocycle into two symplectically orthogonal blocks, usually referred to as the \emph{plus} (or \emph{invariant}) cocycle and the \emph{minus} (or \emph{anti-invariant}) cocycle.
+We will refer to the induced subspaces, inside the relative homology of a fixed flat surface, as the \emph{plus} and \emph{minus piece}, respectively.
 The minus piece contains the tautological plane.
 Again by Filip's corollary, the Zariski closure for the minus cocycle is the full symplectic group.
 Simplicity of the minus cocycle follows directly from combining this with \Cref{t:flow-general}.
+See \Cref{s:minus}.

+It remains to tackle the plus cocycle.
+Filip also classifies the possible algebraic hulls of any linear invariant suborbifold at the level of Lie algebra represntations \cite[Theorem 1.2]{Fil17}.
+Moreover, Eskin--Filip--Wright showed that \cite[Theorem 1.1]{Esk-Fil-Wri} the algebraic hull and the Zariski closure of a piece of the symplectic monodromy group not containing the tautological place coincide.
+Hence, this applies for the plus piece.